kubermatic/docs/content/kubermatic/master/installation/start_kkp/guides/wizard/_index.en.md

 Keep in mind that with KKP CE version you can have only one Seed resource!
 {{% /notice %}}

-_Preset_ will be used for provisioning of your user cluster in AWS provider, these credentials will be safely stored in your GitHub repository (values are encrypted with _SOPS_ tool).
+_Preset Configuration_ will be used for provisioning of your user cluster in your cloud provider, these credentials will be safely stored in your Git repository (values are encrypted with _SOPS_ tool).

+{{% notice warning %}}
+Sections with Datacenter and Preset configuration are different per each cloud provider, AWS is used in the example below.
+{{% /notice %}}

 ![Step 5](5.png?width=700px&classes=shadow,border "Step 5")